Pabi235/ML-code/Udacity/CollaborationAndCompetition/README.md

 Set-up: Two-player game where agents control rackets to hit a ball over the net.
 Goal: The agents must hit the ball so that the opponent cannot hit a valid return.

-Agents: The environment contains two agent with same Behavior Parameters.
+Agents: The environment contains two agent with same Behaviour Parameters.
 After training you can check the Use Heuristic checkbox on one of the Agents to play against your trained model.

 Agent Reward Function (independent):
 +1.0 To the agent that wins the point.
 An agent wins a point by preventing the opponent from hitting a valid return.
 -1.0 To the agent who loses the point.

+Thus, the goal of each agent is to keep the ball in play.

 Behavior Parameters:
 Vector Observation space: 8 variables corresponding to position, velocity and orientation of ball and racket.